2cupsdried yellow split peas-one 450 g package, rinse and picked over

 3/4tspsalt-or to taste

 Place all ingredients (except salt and butter) in a 6 quart slow cooker on low setting, stirring to combine.
 Cook 7-9 hours.
 When done, stir in salt and butter.
+Remove and discard bay leaves.
 Garnish with additional thyme, if desired.
 Enjoy!

 Every model of slow cooker is different.
 For me, I cooked this soup on low for 7 hours and it worked out wonderfully.
 If you need an extra hour or two, no biggie.
 Also, don't open up the lid if you don't need to because it will increase cooking time.